 What is the problem?

 Despite the looming deadline for the Sustainable Development Goals in 2030, many low- and middle-income countries are falling short of the health-related Universal Health Coverage (UHC) goal which aims to ensure access to health care services without risk of financial hardship.1 The pandemic has exacerbated these challenges, pushing countries even further behind in their progress.
-In the effort to advance towards UHC, many countries have implemented public health insurance programs to increase financial risk protection, reduce catastrophic health expenditure, and broaden access to affordable health care services for treatment and disease prevention.2,3 In Africa, 37 countries out of 54 have implemented some sort of national-level public health insurance system.42,3 However, programs face challenges with low enrollment, limited uptake of services, and uncertain financial sustainability.
+In the effort to advance towards UHC, many African countries have implemented public health insurance programs to increase financial risk protection, reduce catastrophic health expenditure, and broaden access to affordable health care services for treatment and disease prevention.2,3 In sub-Saharan Africa, eight countries out of 49 have implemented some sort of national-level contributory public health insurance system, and at least seven others have passed legislation or are in the process of planning a national health insurance program (Figure 1).4 However, programs face challenges with low enrollment, limited uptake of services, and uncertain financial sustainability.
 Such programs can greatly benefit from greater insight and analysis of their enrollment, utilization, and payment measures to better identify gaps and opportunities for improvement.
-Despite many countries having electronic health insurance claims databases which include a wealth of data on beneficiaries and their health care utilization and spending patterns, little analysis of these data exist in the published literature.
-Currently, among the 37 countries with national health insurance programs, only 2 have used their claims data in publicly accessible published research and none have made their data publicly available (Figure 1).5–7 This represents a missed opportunity for health programs, as these rich datasets could be leveraged to support national-level decision making and policy development.
-Furthermore, publishing these analyses could provide valuable lessons learned for peer countries facing similar challenges in sustainably achieving UHC.
+Despite several countries having a wealth of health insurance claims data on beneficiaries and their health care utilization and spending patterns, little analysis of these data exist in the published literature.
+Currently, among the fifteen countries with existing or planned national health insurance programs, we identified only two (Tanzania and Ethiopia) which have used claims data in publicly accessible published research (Figure 1); of these studies, only the research from Tanzania covers the national health insurance program – the Ethiopian study covers only a community-based health insurance program in two districts.5–7 Moreover, neither of these programs have made their data publicly available.
+This represents a missed opportunity for the majority of health insurance programs in sub-Saharan Africa, as these rich datasets could be leveraged to support national-level policymaking.
+Publishing these analyses could provide valuable lessons learned for peer countries facing similar challenges in sustainably achieving UHC.

 What is the opportunity?